- Fiancé visa requirements

 - How do I switch to a Spouse Visa?

-In order to be eligible for the Fiance Visa, both the applicant and their partner must meet certain conditions.
-The main requirements for the Fiance Visa are as follows:
+In order to be eligible for the fiancé visa, both the the fiance visa applicant and their partner must meet certain requirements.
+The main fiancé visa requirements are as follows:

 - Both you and your partner must be at least 18